rhashimoto/wa-sqlite/src/examples/README.md

 Changing the page size after the database is created is not supported (this is a change from pre-1.0).

+### IDBMirrorVFS
+This VFS keeps all files in memory, persisting database files to IndexedDB.
+It works on all contexts.

+IDBBatchAtomicVFS can trade durability for performance by setting `PRAGMA synchronous=normal`.

+Changing the page size after the database is created is not supported.

+IDBMirrorVFS has the same characteristics as IDBBatchAtomicVFS in the table below.
+The differences from IDBBatchAtomicVFS are (1) it is much faster both with and without contention, and (2) it can only use databases that fit in available memory.

 ### AccessHandlePoolVFS
 This is an OPFS VFS that has all synchronous methods, i.e. they don't return Promises.
 This allows it to be used with a with a synchronous WebAssembly build and that has definite performance advantages.